tparchman/F21_BIOL792/week1_unixI/unix_assignment1.md

-## 'man' pages.
+## `man` pages
 For any Unix command (there are thousands) you can find the full information on that command by using  `man`.

 For example:

     $ man pwd

-This will tell you what `pwd` does, command line options, etc. Here you will see the information on `pwd` displayed in a text viewer called `less`.
-You can move forward one page at a time with the space bar. `man` pages are always opened with `less`, a command you will use heavily.
+This will tell you what `pwd` does, command line options, etc. Here you will see the information on `pwd` displayed in a text viewer called `less`.  `man` pages are always opened with `less`, a command you will use heavily to view the contents of files.

+To navigate/control `less`:
+- `space bar` to advance one page
+- `b` to go back one page
+- `q` to exit less and regain command line prompt
+- `/` to enter a pattern search

 Next, look at: